edithgogo/CINN/README.md

 ./build.sh ci
 ```

-After compilation, you can launch the C++ and python tests
+After compilation, you can launch the C++ and python tests:
 ```sh
 cd build
 ctest -V